 10. I have realized the importance of Conservation.

 Sometimes the fishing in Florida is amazing.
 Sometimes I catch a lot of fish and many different kinds of fish.
 Sometimes I don’t catch anything but I still realize it is a privilege to be on the water.
 I am very concerned about the marine environment here in Florida, as are thousands of other anglers.
 There are huge pollution problems in Florida.
 There are wastewater spills, septic tank leaks, pesticide and farm pollution, pollution from phosphate mining, nutrient pollution into and from Lake Okeechobee, Blue/Green algae and Red tide explosions, the release of polluted water down the Caloosahatchee and St. Lucie rivers.
 The Everglades is half the size of what it used to be.
 Florida Bay has lost thousands of acres of sea grass.
 Thousands of people are moving here each day, adding to the stress on the environment.
 The marine environment is at a critical point .
 There are often huge die off’s of fish, Dolphins, Manatees and sea grass.
 In listening to those guides who have been fishing the salt water for many years, I realize the fishing in Florida is not near as good as it used to be.
 We don’t even know what has been lost unless we talk with the old timers.
 In 2017 and continuing into 2019 the West Coast of Florida experienced a very destructive event of Red tide.
 Hundreds of thousands of pounds of marine life washed up dead on the Florida beaches.
+It was at least 450,000 tons.
 The governor declared a State of Emergency.
 Tourism for the most part stopped and real estate values plummeted.
 Restaurants and beaches closed.
 The Florida Wildlife Commission put a moratorium on harvesting Snook, Redfish, and Sea Trout on much of the west coast where I live.
 Now just as the fish are recovering, the Red tide is coming back on the west coast of Florida.
 In the past several weeks over 1700 tons of marine life has washed up in Tampa Bay due to another Red tide outbreak.
 Red tide is also present south of Tampa Bay on into Sarasota and south towards Venice.
 I am no longer fishing the area from Tampa Bay to Charlotte Harbor until the Red tide is gone and the fish recover again.
 I don’t want to put any more stress on the fish than it’s already suffering.
 It’s not fun to catch a fish that is already struggling to survive.
 Its depressing to see and smell the dead fish.
 Breathing Red tide fumes is also very bad for humans and causes respiratory issues and has even been linked to the development of Alzheimers.
 The federal, state and local governments are spending millions of dollars to study Red tide and literally billions of dollars are being spent to try and correct the pollution issues in Florida.
 Hopefully its not too late for meaningful restoration.

 It is totally irresponsible for anglers to fish but not get involved in helping to save the environment.
 We are the ones who love the environment and we are the ones that can save it.